observIQ/bindplane-agent/docs/create-support-bundle.md

 # Create Support Bundle Scripts

-There are three support bundle scripts that are used to collect information about the system and the BindPlane Agent.
-They must be run on the machine hosting the BindPlane Agent.
+There are three support bundle scripts that are used to collect information about the system and the BDOT.
+They must be run on the machine hosting the BDOT.
 The scripts are located in the [scripts/support](../scripts/support) directory.
 They produce output in the directory they are run from.
 All of the support scripts collect the following information:

     - Agent logs
     - Agent configuration